charleshenryhugo/Notifier/README.md

 Any environments on which GOLang supports are required.
 More specifically, if you use the binary file `notifier`, then the requirements are as follows:

-- Darwin (Windows may need a small change in the source code.)
+- darwin (Windows may need a small change in the source code.)
 - amd64

 If you have GOLang on your system, there are no extra requirements. `go get` will handle everything.

-Notifier is tested only on macOS.
+Notifier is tested only on macOS and linux.

 ## Installation